dbrewster42/baseball-roto/README.md

 This application will convert your league stats into a Rotisserie (Roto) score.
 It calculates the strength of each team's batting and their pitching and everyone's overall score.
 It also calculates the change in the Roto score from the last calculation.
 The teams are sorted by Overall score.
 They are also sorted by hitting strength and pitching strength in the two tables below.

+Additionally, if you regularly use this app, then you can also calculate the Roto score for a custom amount of time.

 ### Background
 Most people who play fantasy baseball play Head To Head as it is generally considered more fun.
 However, it also introduces a large luck factor.
 The Win Loss records typically do not mirror the strength of each team whereas Roto does.
 This application will let you see the actual strength of each team and can also be a useful tool in roster construction as it breaks down your score into batting and hitting.
 ## How to Run